Why is your baby making smacking sound while bottle feeding

 If you suspect that your baby has a lip tie then speak to your pediatrician

-6. The flow of milk is too fast.
+6. The flow of milk.

 You can also check out these other Slow flow Stage 0 nipples which our readers use